istio/istio.io/content/en/docs/ambient/upgrade/helm/index.md

 aliases:
   - /docs/ops/ambient/upgrade/helm-upgrade
   - /latest/docs/ops/ambient/upgrade/helm-upgrade
+  - /docs/ambient/upgrade/helm
+  - /latest/docs/ambient/upgrade/helm
 owner: istio/wg-environments-maintainers
 test: yes
-status: Experimental
 ---

 Follow this guide to upgrade and configure an ambient mode installation using [Helm](https://helm.sh/docs/).
-This guide assumes you have already performed an [ambient mode installation with Helm](/docs/ambient/install/helm-installation/) with a previous version of Istio.
+This guide assumes you have already performed an [ambient mode installation with Helm](/docs/ambient/install/helm/) with a previous version of Istio.

 {{< warning >}}
 In contrast to sidecar mode, ambient mode supports moving application pods to an upgraded ztunnel proxy without a mandatory restart or reschedule of running application pods.
 However, upgrading ztunnel **will** cause all long-lived TCP connections on the upgraded node to reset, and Istio does not currently support canary upgrades of ztunnel.